sherwink

 In 2009, I had the privilege of being a guest at the home of Ioannis and Katerina Kallianiotis.
 It is always a spiritually profitable experience when I am blessed to be in the home of pious, Orthodox Christian laity.
 The conversation was always edifying.
 Ioannis shared stories of his youth on a Greek island, far from the mainland.
 I recalled my time in Greece, where every Sunday after the Divine Liturgy the faithful gathered in parks or homes and where they had a tradition of ‶lay theologians″ who would speak on various topics.
 In Ioannis, I saw the sagacity of a lay theologian.

 Upon understanding his accomplishment of being published in every Mount Athos journal, I pleaded with him to write something for American Orthodox Christians.
-At that time the …
+At that time the world faced the challenges of the 2008 economic crisis, so I asked him to pen …

 prayer liturgical